chris-bojemski/terminal_link/README.md

-# terminal_links
+# terminal_link

-`terminal_links` is a simple Ruby gem meant to abstract the ANSI characters required to print hyperlinks in supported terminals.
+`terminal_link` is a simple Ruby gem meant to abstract the ANSI characters required to print hyperlinks in supported terminals.
 It's a wrapper that makes printing hyperlinks easy!

 This was inspired by the [gist](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) written by @egmontkob.